---

 ### Build Cache

 A cache that stores build artifacts and dependencies to speed up subsequent deployments.
-Each build cache can be up to 1 GB and is retained for one month.
+Each build cache holds up to 1 GB and is retained for one month.

 ### Build Command

 The command used to build your project during deployment.
-Vercel automatically configures this based on your framework, but it can be overridden.
+Vercel automatically configures this based on your framework, but you can override it.

 ### Build Output API

-A file-system-based specification for a directory structure that can produce a Vercel deployment, primarily targeted at framework authors.
+A file-system-based specification for a directory structure that produces a Vercel deployment, primarily targeted at framework authors.
+See [Build Output API](/docs/build-output-api).

 ## C